ReconnectedCC/docs/src/content/docs/index.md

 ## How do I report issues and bugs?

-Right now, the easiest way to report issues and bugs is through our Discord server, listed on our website.
+Right now, the easiest way to report issues and bugs is by contacting a staff member through our Discord server, listed on our website.